 The James Bond films are archetypal for their rather messy deaths, although most of them are not caused by Bond himself or are Karmic Deaths.
 Then Licence to Kill upped the ante with a Darker and Edgier Bond who had no qualms with dispatching enemies in the most violent way possible, culminating with sending the Big Bad to Hell via an exploding tanker truck.

 In Skyfall, Raoul Silva tries to take out Bond with a runaway train.
 Although, considering the kind of things Bond is known for surviving, and the fact that Silva himself is a rogue MI6 agent, it can be seen as a case of Genre Savvy on his part.
+Given that the train fails to kill Bond, it was probably underkill.

 The death of Sonny Corleone is the straightest example.
 Ambushed at a toll booth by a dozen Tommy Gun-wielding gangsters, he is 1) shot several dozen times inside his car, 2) then shot some more outside the car, 3) then shot on the ground after he died, then 4) had his face kicked in for good measure.
 The commentary for the film confirms that this is all a justified trope: they wanted to make sure Sonny stayed dead, given that his elderly father Vito had been repeatedly shot earlier in the film and survived, and that Sonny was known to be a tough bastard.
 (The generally accepted number of times Sonny had been shot is 147, incidentally.)